localoptimum/Muninn/README.md

 ```
 ./pso.rb
 ```
 and it will run your optimisation job.
+There are a few preparation steps.

 ### Step 1
 You need to customise pso.rb to create the two vectors containing